alexsalisbury/todoist-api/source/includes/rest/v8/_labels.md

 }
 ```

-Return a label by id
+Returns a label by id

 ## Update a label